Secodis/TSS-WEB/B_Implementation_Requirements/13_API-Security.md

-# 12. Services & API Security
+# 12. API Security

-Please note: For reasons of simplification, some of the following requirements that refer to “services” apply to all implementation variants such as XML WebServices or REST APIs.
+Please note: For reasons of simplification, some of the following requirements that refer to API apply to all techncial implementation variants such as XML WebServices, GraphQL or REST APIs.

 ## 1. General